To become law, it needs 60 Senate votes. Right now it has 51. Republicans need 7 Democrats to cross over—and no Democrats have said they will.

 No spin.
 Here's what the actual text says.
-Swipe to read all cards.

 Right now, when you register to vote, you sign a form saying you're a U.S. citizen.
 No documents required.
 Under this bill, you'd also have to show physical proof—like a passport or birth certificate—in person, before you can be registered.